-In terms of structure, this set of Regulations, introduced for the commencement of the 2021/22 Academic year, is a departure from the previous set of University Regulations.
-Historically, the University has maintained separate Regulations for different Programmes of Study, with new Regulations being introduced as new Programmes of Study had been introduced.
-The intention behind this new set of Regulations is to bring these Regulations together into the main processes and student learner journey points, collating what is the same and identifying what is different.
+In terms of structure, the University has historically maintained separate Regulations for different Programmes of Study, with new Regulations being introduced as new Programmes of Study had been introduced.
+Since the 2021/22 academic year, the intention behind the new structure of the Regulations is to bring these Regulations together into the main processes and student learner journey points, collating what is the same and identifying what is different.

 The reader should view these Regulations as primarily self-contained around the process.
-The approach to using the Regulation is that all general information pertaining to all levels of Programmes of Study is contained at the beginning of each Regulation and any additional and specific information pertaining to a particular Programme of Study will be contained in the paragraphs thereafter, identified with the appropriate headings.
+The approach to using the Regulations is that all general information pertaining to all levels of Programmes of Study is contained at the beginning of each Regulation and any additional and specific information pertaining to a particular Programme of Study will be contained in the paragraphs thereafter, identified with the appropriate headings.
 If no heading exists, this indicates that there is nothing more than the general paragraphs to apply.

-What is different in this new set of Regulations is that all regulatory matters, pertaining to Admissions, Courses Programmes and Assessment, Academic Decision Making Boards, Progression and Awards have been brought together in single regulations in a consistent format and removing variations.
-The headings used for each Regulation reflect the content therein, e.g. for information on the composition and purpose of an Academic Decision Making Board, a member of staff would use Regulation A6 Academic Decision Making Board, which outline all information on composition and purpose.
+What is different in this new set of Regulations is that all regulatory matters pertaining to Admissions; Courses, Programmes and Assessment; Academic Decision Making Boards; Progression; and Awards have been brought together in single Regulations in a consistent format and removing variations.
+The headings used for each Regulation reflect the content therein, e.g. for information on the composition and purpose of an Academic Decision Making Board, a member of staff would use Regulation A6 Academic Decision Making Board, which outlines all information on composition and purpose.
 Where a member of staff or a student is looking for information on the criteria for making awards, or decisions that can be taken by an Award Board, all information is contained within Regulation A7 Awards.

-Finally, readers may note references in the Regulations to the "Heriot-Watt Group".
-This term carries the same meaning as set out in the University's Ordinances and means those entities associated with the University whether by ownership of shares or otherwise and which the Court determines should form part of the Heriot-Watt Group for the purposes of the Charter and Statutes, and who are listed in the Ordinances as amended from time to time.
+Finally, readers may note references in the Regulations to the 'Heriot-Watt Group'.
+This term carries the same meaning as set out in the University's Ordinances and means those entities associated with the University whether by ownership of shares or otherwise which the Court determines should form part of the Heriot-Watt Group for the purposes of the Charter and Statutes, and which are listed in the Ordinances as amended from time to time.

-Regulations recently approved by the Senate Date of approval The Senate approved the following new Regulations: Regulation A1, Regulation A2, Regulation A3, Regulation A4, Regulation A5, Regulation A6, Regulation A7, Regulation A8, Regulation A9, Regulation A10, Regulation A11, Regulation A12, Regulation A13, Regulation A14, Regulation B1 22 April 2021/ 16 June 2021/ 15 September 2021/ 27 January 2022
+Regulations recently approved by the Senate Date of approval The Senate approved the following new Regulations: 16 June 2022/ 21 September 2022/ Regulation A4, Regulation A5, Regulation A6, Regulation A7 Regulation A1 Regulation A9 31 October 2022/ 26 April 2023